m1chae11u/llm-ad-integration/README.md

 ------
 ## ATTENTION
+To properly stop the training script and ensure final checkpoints and logs are saved, please press `Ctrl+C` in the terminal where the script is running.
+The script is designed to catch this interruption and perform a graceful shutdown.

-If you have to stop running, please save the following folders:
+If you have to stop running, please manually save the following critical folders to ensure you can resume your progress:
-- checkpoints/ppo_manual
-- logs
+- The entire directory specified by `CHECKPOINT_DIR` in `src/config.py` (e.g., `checkpoints/ppo_llama` if using the default setting).
+This directory contains all model checkpoints, optimizer states, and the crucial `last_query_position.json` for exact resumption.
+- The `logs/` directory, which contains all generation, judging, training, and statistics CSV files.

-When you start a new runtime, remember to delete the old ppo_manual folder (which was saved in git) and drop the new version in the checkpoints folder.
+When you start a new runtime or switch environments and want to resume:
+1. Ensure your `src/config.py` has the correct `CHECKPOINT_DIR` pointing to where your *intended* checkpoint data will reside.
+2. If you are restoring from a backup, completely replace the existing `CHECKPOINT_DIR` in your workspace with the version you saved.
+3. Similarly, replace the `logs/` directory with your saved version if you want to preserve historical log data.

+This ensures that the `CheckpointManager` and `DataProcessor` can find all necessary files to resume training and logging correctly.